learn-co-curriculum/phrg-js-object-oriented-this-walkthrough-readme/README.md

 ## Constructor Function
-Classes in ruby - constructor function in JS  - is prototype of object with several properties - no methods
+Classes in ruby - constructor function in JS  - is prototype of object with several properties - no methods - prototype like class in ruby

 ## Creating Instance From Constructor